What Is A Guest House? [Traveler’s Guide, FAQ]

 Bedrooms

 Guest house bookings range from dorm-style beds to fully private rooms or suites (this will depend on the property).
-For exactly how to find a guest house you like, follow the Guest House Booking Guide.
-Private guest house rooms will typically include an en-suite bathroom, one towel per guest and the basic toiletries (like hand soap).
+For exactly how to find a guest house you like, use our Guest House Booking Guide.
+Private guest house rooms typically include an en-suite bathroom, one towel per guest and the basic toiletries (like hand soap).
 To learn about the five things every traveler should bring to a guest house, click here.

 Bathrooms

-While most private rooms have an en-suite bathroom, shared bathrooms are also common (particularly in mountain guest houses).
-If your booking includes a shared bathroom, it will typically be in a hallway just outside your room, or sandwiched between the rooms of the guests who are sharing it.
+Most private rooms include an en-suite bathroom, but shared bathrooms are also common (particularly in mountain guest houses).
+If your booking includes a shared bathroom, it will typically be in a hallway outside your room, or between the rooms of all the guests who are sharing it.
 To read about shared bathroom etiquette in guest houses, click here.

 Common Areas